 The conservator will also undertake cleaning of items using a soft haired brush to remove surface debris or use a baissaire cleaning machine to extract any loose particles and debris – in a similar way to a vacuum cleaner.

 We have procedures and controls in place for the safe copying of documents.
 We will not photocopy items where this places the item at risk of damage.
 We also have an overhead camera scanner that allows us to copy large items like maps upto A0 size.
 We also have a book cradle to allow us to safely digitise tightly bound volumes safely.
-Further details about photocopying and the supply of images.
+Further details about our copying service and the supply of images.